You are here

 Parental rights and flexible working

-Many employers now recognise that family friendly provisions and flexible working can actually make good business sense and help with employee retention.
+Many employers now recognise that family friendly provisions and flexible working can have a positive impact on business and help with employee retention.
 Certain employees have a legal right to request a more flexible way of working and as such, their employer has a legal obligation to seriously consider their request.

 Alongside this legal duty, many employers also appreciate the positive impact such provisions can have on the commitment, contentment and productivity of their team.